rsksmart/RSKIPs/IPs/RSKIP175.md

 ## Specification

 The system comprises one or more liquidity providers (LPs), listed in an onchain marketplace.
 Interactions with LPs are intermediated using a dApp or a website.
+This RSKIP specifies the requirements for consensus changes without limiting the actual implementation of the Liquidity Providers market.

 #### Liquidity Providers contract

 In order to interact with Bridge, the Liquidity Provider contract must have an API format with functions:

-        function transferStatus(bytes32[]) return uint external {
+    function transferStatus(bytes32) return uint external {
         return status;
     }

 Where status is an integer value: